Async Conversion

 Details:

 The retryDelays parameter defines a custom retry schedule for failed conversions.
 Each element is the delay in minutes before the next retry attempt, measured from the last failed attempt.
-The total number of attempts equals the initial attempt plus the number of elements in the retryDelays array.
+Total attempts = 1 (initial) + length of the retryDelays array.

 Validation rules: